 - If you're in charge of a one-party totalitarian state, not a multi-party democracy where selling policies to voters is essential, pretend you're the latter anyway.

 - Play up your stance on a hot-button moral issue (abortion, same-sex marriage, animal rights, what have you).
-Treat it as the most important thing you (or the party you represent) stand for, even if it is not and should not be.
+Treat it as the most important thing you (or the party you represent) stand for, even if it is not.

 - Blame the misfortunes of your city/state/province/country on any number of Acceptable Targets, such as the wealthy elite, the poor always clamoring for more, etc. If you run out of Acceptable Targets, go after less acceptable ones.
 (Can easily overlap with the above point.)